 With this knowledge in mind, you can now watch other videos more consciously to learn from professionals.
 How is the content delivered?
-What do you like, what's less to your taste?
+What do you like, what less?
 How good is the sound?
 How is the lighting design?
 How is the camera set up?
-What can you "recreate" and how?
+Which of these can you "recreate" and how?

 Equipment for simple videos

 After these basics, we'll look at the technology that can be used to create videos well and cheaply.
 What exactly do you need?
 What do you already have?

 Picture: smartphone or webcam?

 Modern smartphones now have amazingly good cameras that can produce very good video quality.
 This is especially true with good lighting, which is largely in your own hands for your videos.
 A good webcam (at least Full HD) can also be enough to get you started.

 Please note, however, that both smartphone cameras and webcams usually use wide-angle lenses.
 In everyday life, these have the advantage that you don't have to "aim" very precisely because they capture a wide field of view.
 On the one hand, this is convenient.
 On the other hand, if you want to record just yourself, a wide-angle lens isn't always ideal: